pink-junkjard/hyperfiddle/README.md

 * app-as-a-value: High level data-driven interpreter function, userland is a value

 You can code at either level.
 Unlike REST/GraphQL/whatever, Hyperfiddle's data sync *composes*.
 Userland is simple Clojure functions and Clojure data; all network I/O is managed.
-(If React.js is managed DOM, Hyperfiddle is managed network.)

 # App-as-a-Function